YouYueHuang/SelfDrivingCarProjects/P3-Behavioral-Cloning/README.md

 2. The data can be collected by driving it in both counter-clockwise and clockwise direction, or the model will perform not well in either direction.

+3. The way of collecting datasets would influence the behavior of the model.
+Although the model doesn't need to predict other measurements (brake, speed and throttle), the speed will influence the response time to steer the car

 ### Issue
 ---
-* system error unknown opcode python when running Keras.
-So I installed a virtual environment of python 3.5.2. https://github.com/keras-team/keras/issues/7297
+* system error [unknown opcode python](https://github.com/keras-team/keras/issues/7297) when running Keras.
+So I installed a virtual environment of python 3.5.2.

 ### Reference
 1. [Nvidia self driving car model](https://devblogs.nvidia.com/deep-learning-self-driving-cars/)